xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 will rechunk so that a year of data is in a single chunk.

 Even so, it would be nice to automatically rechunk to minimize number of cohorts detected, or to a perfectly blockwise application.
-A key limitation is that we have lost context.
+A key limitation is that we have lost _context_.
-The string `"time.month"` tells me that I am grouping a perfectly periodic array with period 12; similarly the _string_ `"time.dayofyear"` tells me that I am grouping by a (quasi-)\_periodic array with period 365, and that group `366` may occur occasionally (depending on calendar).
+The string `"time.month"` tells me that I am grouping a perfectly periodic array with period 12; similarly the _string_ `"time.dayofyear"` tells me that I am grouping by a (quasi-)periodic array with period 365, and that group `366` may occur occasionally (depending on calendar).
 This context is hard to infer from integer group labels `[1, 2, 3, 4, 5, ..., 1, 2, 3, 4, 5]`.
+/[Get in touch](https://github.com/xarray-contrib/flox/issues) if you have ideas for how to do this inference!\*.

 One way to preserve context may be to use Xarray's new Grouper objects, and let them report ["preferred chunks"](https://github.com/pydata/xarray/blob/main/design_notes/grouper_objects.md#the-preferred_chunks-method-) for a particular grouping.
 This would allow a downstream system like `flox` or `dask-expr` to take this in to account later (or even earlier!) in the pipeline.